BLOCKCE/Spencer-Macro-Utilities-plus/README.md

 # Roblox Macro Client

+## This is a fork of Spencers Macro Utilities (https://github.com/Spencer0187/Roblox-Macro-Utilities)

 An open-source Windows C++ Roblox ImGui Macro with many features.

 To Compile, run the project in Visual Studio 2022 and build it.
 The main source code is located inside of Visual Studio/macroframework.cpp.